 The Day in Detail:

 Mrs. C says: It’s a little more than a week since I last put on my serious social hat to firm up festive arrangements, albeit that socialising has taken on a very different air this year and some of my normal gatherings will not be taking place.
 Nonetheless, there will be get-togethers in small groups or via Zoom and Skype, with friends and family here and abroad.
-Before I do another thing this wonderful day, I intend to ring, email or text my family and friends and finalise as much as I possibly can for our Christmas get-togethers.
+Before I do another thing this wonderful day, I intend to ring, email or text many of them and finalise as much as I possibly can for our Christmas plans.
 I need to nail down dates and times and put them in my diary, so that the ‘ifs’ and ‘maybes’ aren’t swimming uncontrollably around my head.
-I might not hear back from everyone today – or catch everyone in – but if I start today, then I’ll be certain of my social engagements within the next couple of days.
-How about you?
-Before the day is done, I will start a Christmas tradition that involves Mr. Scrooge.
+Then, before the day is done, I will start a Christmas tradition that involves Mr. Scrooge.

 Ed Elf: I’m very much up for decorating the real tree today.
 Go on Mrs. C…please!
 Please!
 Mrs. C: He’s gonna be hard to resist, but resist I must.
 I have my own annual tradition-of-a-date in mind.

-- Perhaps buy in person – or take delivery of – a real Christmas tree ready for decoration either today or in a few days time – whatever fits your schedule.
+- Perhaps buy in person – or take delivery of – a real Christmas tree ready for decoration either today or in a few days – whatever fits your schedule.

-- Start to finalise your social arrangements, such as they can be in this re-shaped world, for the Christmas period – determining to have this complete in the next few days.
+- Finalise as best you can your social arrangements, such as they can be in this re-shaped world, for the Christmas period – determining to have this complete in the next few days.

 - Start reading the classic book that is “A Christmas Carol”.